π CountQuick

 Select filter criteria:

-- Meter Type: Show only Electricity, Gas, Water, etc.
+- Meter Type: Show only Electricity, Gas, Water, Solar, etc.

 3